Wild 'n Out: Seasons

-Controversy
+2020 antisemitism controversy

-On July 14, 2020, Nick Cannon was fired by ViacomCBS after making racist and anti-Semitic remarks during an episode of his podcast Cannon's Class with Professor Griff.
+On July 14, 2020, Nick Cannon was fired by ViacomCBS after making racist and antisemitic remarks during an episode of his podcast Cannon's Class with Professor Griff.
 Cannon endorsed conspiracies about Jewish control of finance, claimed that Jews had stolen the identity of "black people as the 'true Hebrews'" and cited Louis Farrakhan, who is labeled as an anti-semite by the Southern Poverty Law Center and Anti-Defamation League.

 Cannon called white people "savages" who were "closer to animals", claiming the "only way that they can act is evil", citing the pseudoscientific melanin theory.
 A statement from ViacomCBS noted that the company's relationship with Cannon was terminated due to his promotion of "hateful speech and ... anti-Semitic conspiracy theories".
 Two days later, Cannon released an apology for his remarks regarding anti-Semitism: "I want to assure my Jewish friends, new and old, that this is only the beginning of my education."
 He demanded complete ownership of Wild 'n Out and an apology from ViacomCBS for his termination.

 Upon being made aware of his comments on the podcast, Fox consulted Cannon and accepted his public apology, allowing him to remain host of The Masked Singer.
 He donated his first paycheck to the Simon Wiesenthal Center.
 On February 5, 2021, ViacomCBS announced that Wild 'N Out would resume production with Cannon as host, stating that Cannon had "taken responsibility for his comments" and "worked to educate himself" through conversations with Jewish leaders.
 New episodes began airing on April 6 that same year.